NameMC/sniper/README.md

 > Step 3: Fetch your `auth token`

 You'll know if it's the correct `Profile` request if you can locate your `auth token` in it.
 Under `request headers` you will find your `auth token`.
-Make sure NOT to copy the "auth" part of the `auth token`.
+Make sure NOT to copy the `bearer` part of the `auth token`.
 Also make sure to keep it private as this gives anyone access to your account with the right tools.

 ![https://i.gyazo.com/73cc87a4487228cc497fac0ee6f3ddb3.png](https://i.gyazo.com/73cc87a4487228cc497fac0ee6f3ddb3.png)